flybywiresim/docs/docs/beginner-guide/takeoff-climb-cruise.md

 - Keep the aircraft on the center line while accelerating down the runway.

 !!!info "V-Speeds"
-    There are three important speeds for take off which we have configured earlier when programming the MCDU's PERF page for take off.
+    There are three important speeds for takeoff which we have configured earlier when programming the MCDU's PERF page for takeoff.
 These are shown in blue on the PFD's speed tape.

     **V~1~**: The speed beyond which takeoff should no longer be aborted.
 V~1~ is depicted as a "1" next to the speedband in the PFD.